alfonso-martinez/MySite/content/authors/admin/_index.md

 - Visitors
 ---

 Alfonso J. Martinez is a second year graduate student and ACT Fellow in the Educational Measurement and Statistics program at the University of Iowa.
-His research interests include classification diagnostic models, item response theory, and statistical methodology.
+His research interests include classification diagnostic models, item response theory, Bayesian statistics, and statistical methodology.